SkyTrain for Surrey

 No other rapid transit project in Canada will deliver so little for this much money.

-The selection of Light Rail technology is the outcome of years of misinformation from LRT advocates who have demonstrated a poor understanding of rail rapid transit planning and cost metrics, and have consistently overstated the cost savings of building a system at grade-level.
+The selection of Light Rail technology is the outcome of years of misinformation from LRT advocates who have consistently overstated the cost savings of building an at-grade system instead of an elevated one.

-We will not stand for a system that offers poor value for the money, congests our communities, and does not deliver on the travel time savings that Surrey residents will expect from their future rapid transit system.
-SkyTrain for Surrey has called for BRT (Bus Rapid Transit) on 104th Avenue and King George Blvd, instead of an LRT.
-A BRT system would offer nearly all of the benefits of an LRT system, for a fraction of the cost.
+We will not stand for a system that offers poor value for the money, congests our communities, and does not deliver the travel time savings that Surrey residents will expect from their future rapid transit system.

 It is time to abandon the Surrey-Newton-Guildford LRT project and scrap the Surrey LRT vision.

-Surrey-Newton-Guildford LRT is Canada’s worst value rapid transit project
+Surrey-Newton-Guildford LRT cost increase to $1.65 billion makes it Canada’s worst value rapid transit project